Updated: August 2024, (Originally published: August 2021)

 Immerse The Reader

-Don’t just tell the reader about the experience you’re describing but immerse the reader in the experience.
+Don’t just tell the reader about the experience you’re describing but immerse them in the experience.
 They need to feel as if they’re there.
 This is done through a combination of unusual descriptive verbs, nouns, adjectives, and comparisons (similes, metaphors, and associations).
-It is also done by mentioning significant details, which add flavor, and make the story multi-dimensional.
+It is also done by mentioning significant details, which add flavor and make the story multidimensional.

 With the help of the second statement, admissions readers are now much more convinced that Catcher in the Rye is indeed the author’s favorite book.